 Project team members

-Hayashibara hired external institutions to evaluate its effects on health and supporting data were accumulated.
+Hayashibara hired external institutions to evaluate the effects of isomaltodextrin on health and other supporting data were accumulated.
 In addition, Hayashibara obtained a "GRAS" status from the U.S. Food and Drug Administration (FDA), which showed that isomaltodextrin is safe in foods.
 Hayashibara made every effort to generate the data needed for isomaltodextrin to be approved throughout the world because of its novel properties.

 In 2015, a new water-soluble dietary fiber material, isomaltodextrin, was finally released.